Retrievals: Basic Retrieval Tutorial#

 import petitRADTRANS # need to get the name for the example data

-retrieval_config.add_data('HST', # Simulated HST data
+'HST', # simulated HST data

-f"{path_to_data}retrieval/examples/transmission/observations/HST/hst_example_clear_spec.txt", # Where is the data
+f"{path_to_data}retrievals/transmission/observations/HST/hst_example_clear_spec.txt", # where is the data

-model_generating_function = retrieval_model_spec_iso, # The atmospheric model to use
+model_generating_function = retrieval_model_spec_iso, # the atmospheric model to use

 line_opacity_mode='c-k',

-data_resolution=60, # The spectral resolution of the data
+data_resolution=60, # the spectral resolution of the data

-model_resolution=120) # The resolution of the c-k tables for the lines
+model_resolution=120 # the resolution of the c-k tables for the lines

 # This model is a noise-free, clear atmosphere transmission spectrum for a sub-neptune type planet